birdm4nw/Cybersecurity-HomeLab/README.md

 |:--:|:--:|:--:|:--:|:--:|:--:|:--:|

 # Cybersecurity-HomeLab

-This is a comprehensive cybersecurity home lab setup that integrates various technologies and configurations to enhance skills in network security, vulnerability detection, and incident analysis.
+This is a comprehensive cybersecurity home lab setup that integrates various technologies and configurations to enhance skills in:

+- Network security
+- Vulnerability detection
+- Security auditing
+- Incident analysis